Biography of Edward Burne Jones

 Timeline of Edward Burne-Jones:

 1855: After leaving Oxford University Burne-Jones went on a tour of Northern France and decided to become a painter.

 1856: He and Morris shared rooms at 17 Red Lion Square, London, which had previously been occupied by Dante Gabriel Rossetti.
 Except for a few lessons by Rossetti, Burne-Jones was largely self-taught, particularly in pen and ink and watercolours.
 His early work consisted of romantic or literary subjects.

-1858: Made the first of four long trips to Italy to study the artistic treasures.
+1858: Burne-Jones made the first of four long trips to Italy to study the artistic treasures.

-1860: Moved in to rooms with his new wife in Great Russell Street, London which were formerly occupied by Henry Wallis.
+1860: He moved in to rooms with his new wife in Great Russell Street, London which were formerly occupied by Henry Wallis.
 They became regular guests of William and Jane Morris at Red House, where Burne-Jones helped with the interior decorations.

 1862: Second trip to Italy in the company of John Ruskin.

-1864: Burne-Jones eElected an Associate of the Water Colour Society.
+1864: Burne-Jones elected an Associate of the Water Colour Society.

-1867: Moved to The Grange Fulham, London, where drawing from life became an essential part of his daily life.
+1867: He moved to The Grange Fulham, London, where drawing from life became an essential part of his daily life.

 1877: By now concentrating on oil painting Burne-Jones was a major exhibitor at the first exhibition at the Grosvenor Gallery and he achieved sensational popular acclaim.

 1878: Burne-Jones was feted at the Exposition Universelle in France.
 Became a witness for John Ruskin in the libel case with James McNeill Whistler.

 1885: Reluctantly accepted an Associateship of the Royal Academy but exhibited there only once.

 1893: Burne-Jones resigns from the Royal Academy.

 1894: Prime Minister William Gladstone conferred a Baronetcy on him.

 1884: “King Cophetua and the Beggar Maid”.